 TBD/TBC Section Resp.
 Comment TBD01 2.1 SMHI MERSI-2 capabilities will be provided later as a patch to v2018, if and when, necessary info and data are available Closed!
 MERSI-2 processing is available as a beta functionality of v2018.2, and operational in v2021.
-TBD02 any SMHI For v2018 EPS-SG processing is a demonstrational functionality, implemented only with synthetic data.
+TBD02 any SMHI For v2021 EPS-SG processing is a demonstrational functionality, - implemented only with synthetic data.
+Closed for PPS vEPSSG (though so far only tested with synthetic data)